Wood Julmis

-Wood Peter Julmis (born 28 May 2001) is a Bahamian footballer who plays for Dynamos FC and the Bahamas national football team.
+Wood Peter Julmis (born 28 May 2001) is a Bahamian footballer who plays for UB Mingoes and the Bahamas national football team.

 Youth career

 Julmis played for the Knights of CR Walker Senior High School in Nassau while attending the school.
 In 2018, the team advanced to the finals of the Government Secondary Schools Sports Association (GSSSA) championship with a victory over the Mystic Marlins in the semi-finals.
 Julmis scored a goal in the 3–1 victory.
 The Knights went on to win the championship that season and the two following seasons for three consecutive championships through 2020.
 Julmis served as the team's captain and was its #9.
 In the 2019 championship match, Julmis scored the game-tying goal in the 90th minute to send the game to extra-time.

 Club career

-Julmis has played for BFA Senior League club Dynamos FC since 2017.
+Julmis began playing for BFA Senior League club Dynamos FC in 2017.
 In February 2018 he scored a hattrick against Future Stars FC for the U18 team.
 In 2019 he led the team to the BFA Senior League title with a win over Cavalier FC.
 Julmis scored a hattrick in the championship match.
+In 2022, he committed to playing college soccer in the United States with the Mountaineers of Eastern Oklahoma State College.
+He made eighteen appearances for the team that season, scoring eight goals.

+By October 2023, Julmis had returned to the Bahamas and joined the UB Mingoes.
+He scored two goals in a 7–0 pre-season victory over the Fort Lauderdale Eagles, the club largest-ever victory over an international opponent.